Trevelopment/mazdatweaks/ProTipsDraft.md

 - Wifi
 - SSH over ADB (Android Phone)

-In FW v56.00.5XX+ SSH access was disabled, It can be re-enabled with AIO or with [this script](http://trevelopment.win/SSHBringback)
+In FW v56.00.5XX+ SSH access was disabled, It can be re-enabled with AIO

 After restoring SSH you root user/pass will be cmu/jci.
 With AIO a second root user/pass is added: jci/jci
 ##### *Why?*